-'''

-database

-suffix

-rootdn

-uri

-ldap
+database ldap

-"dc=suretecsystems,dc=com"
+suffix "dc=suretecsystems,dc=com"

-rotdn

-"cn=slapd-ldap"
+rootdn "cn=slapd-ldap"

-ldap://localhost/ ldap://remotehost ldap://remotehost2
+uri ldap://localhost/ ldap://remotehost ldap://remotehost2

-'''

 The URI list is space or comma-separated.
 Whenever the server that responds is not the first one in the list, the list is rearranged and the responsive server is moved to the head, so that it will be first contacted the next time a connection needs be created.